nielswitte/OpenSim-CMS/docs/30_API/40_Files/02_Documents.md

 GET /api/document/<ID>/page/number/<PAGE#>/ HTTP/1.1
 ```

-The given image url will provide an IMAGE_TYPE of the page resized and centered at IMAGE_WIDTH x IMAGE_HEIGHT with a black or white background.
+The given image URL will provide an IMAGE_TYPE of the page resized and centered at IMAGE_WIDTH x IMAGE_HEIGHT with a black or white background.

 ```http
 GET /api/document/<ID>/page/number/<PAGE#>/image/ HTTP/1.1
 ```

+## Cache
 When an page has been processed by OpenSim an UUID is generated for the texture, this UUID can be stored with
 the page to speed up future use.
 The cache period (`FileCacheTimeout`) is set in the `FlotsamCache.ini` configuration and needs to be
 matched by the configuration value for the grid in the CMS.